 Samsung has been rumoured of developing an iteration of its popular Galaxy S II smartphone.
 A GLBenchmark listing spotted by SammyHub lists the new Samsung handset with GT-I9105 model number.
-This listing notes that the smartphone has a mobile processor clocked at 1.4 GHz clock speed and will have a quarter HD Resolution display.
+This listing notes that the smartphone has a mobile processor clocked at 1.4 GHz clock speed and will have a quarter display.

 Samsung has the penchant of offering smartphone with incremental improvements based on similar yet popular models.
 The company had introduced Galaxy S Plus GT-I9001 following the success of its Galaxy S GT-I9000 smartphone where in the former had incremental improvements over the latter.
 Of course, there were some major feature differences but performance wise, the GT-I9001 is on par with the GT-I9000 smartphone.